-In 1997, Waring Jones set out to find a suitable repository for the collection.
+In 1997, Waring Jones set out to find a suitable repository for what is now the Jack London Collection.
 The proximity of Sonoma State University to Jack London's Beauty Ranch in Glen Ellen (now the Jack London State Historic Park) and his desire to serve London scholars, students, and the community were among the reasons he selected SSU.
 The Jack London Collection came to the University Library in 2000.
 The donor, Waring Jones, combined his private London collection with a collection he purchased from the estate of fellow collector, Carl J. Bernatovech, to create a fine collection that is especially strong in movie memorabilia and magazine first appearances.

 - First editions of Jack London’s novels

 - Published magazine writings, including many first appearances